overlayeddev/overlayed/apps/web/README.md

 # Overlayed

-The website for the marketing for overlayed.
+The website for the marketing of overlayed.